tenstorrent/polaris/doc/tensix_neo/NEOSIM_USER_GUIDE.md

 - **Performance analysis** with detailed instruction traces and Chrome trace output
 - **Configurable architecture** supporting different Tensix variants (TTQS, TTWH, TTBH)

+## Quick Start

+- Follow the steps to install NeoSim at [Installation](#installation)
+- Follow steps to run NeoSim under [Execution](#execution)
+- Follow steps to view output at [Output and Analysis](#output-and-analysis)

 ## Installation

 The sections below describe steps to create appropriate conda environment.
-For more updated instructions for Miniforge installation please see section `Installation` from `polaris/README.md`.
+For more updated instructions for Miniforge installation please see the [Installation section](https://github.com/tenstorrent/polaris?tab=readme-ov-file#installation) from the Polaris README.

 ### Prerequisites